Ministry of Food and Drug Administration (Maharashtra)

-List of Principal Secretary

 History

 Directorate of Drugs Control was renamed as Food and Drug Administration in 1970.
 Scope of FDA was increased to cover adulterated food as well as tobacco products.
 Various circle offices were opened in 1971 at city levels.
 Expansion took place in 1975 and posts of commissioners as well as joint commissioners were created to grant licenses at divisional levels.

 Structure

 Ministry controls Food and Drug Administration Department.
 The department acts as execution wing to take actions.
 Cabinet level minister is assisted by the minister of state for administration.

 Authorities

 Prevention of Food Adulteration Act, 1954 gives powers to various authorities to regulate food and drug related issues.